Skip to the content.

 merge_at is the combination of merge_sort and galloping mode

-after merge_collapse, the first two runs are merged and valid length of pending becomes 1
+After merge_collapse, the first two runs are merged and the valid length of pending becomes 1

 after binary_sort the next run

-the merge_collapse won’t merge any of the run because the stack invariants are good
+The merge_collapse won’t merge any of the runs because the stack invariants are satisfied

 after binary_sort the final run

-it meets case 1, and the last two run will be merged first
+It meets case 1, and the last two runs will be merged first

 in the while loop of merge_collapse, merge will happen again in case 3, after this merge, we’ve finished our timsort algorithm and all the ob_item in list are sorted